namanadlakha3/MachineLearning/README.md

 # MachineLearning
-This repository is directly connected to Google Collab, where I practice and learn machine learning
+This repository is directly connected to Google Collab, where I practice and learn machine learning.